Can you imagine a world without old age? A world without more people who suffer from the damage of old age.

 Among the most interesting researches in the field, we cannot fail to mention the study of Oisin Biotechnologies, which is patenting a method to eliminate senescent cells by intervening at the DNA level.

 The idea of gene therapy also crossed the mind of George Church, the director of the company rejuvenate.
-Their long-term goal is to be able to reverse aging within the next 20 years.
+Their long-term goal is to reverse aging within the next 20 years.

 But what would life really be like without old age?
 What would happen if doctors were able to find a definitive solution?
 Let's try to hypothesize the situation together, based on the numbers currently available to us.